tunahorse/OdooFlow/README.md

 # OdooFlow

+OdooFlow is a Python package to create records in Odoo in a cleaner and simpler way.

-OdooFlow is a Python package to create sales orders in Odoo with multiple products for a specified customer identified by ID or name.
+Currently, you can use OdooFlow to create sales orders in Odoo with multiple products for a specified customer identified by ID or name.
+The advantage being you don't have to worry about building out your own custom pipeline for the tuples, just pass the customer name and product info.

 ## Installation